jiangjiang001/jianggong.github.io/_pages/about.md

 Research Interests
 ======
-My research focuses on the analysis and design of the high-performance clock generation system and its building blocks, specifically:
+My research focuses on the analysis and design of the high-performance clock generation system (with an output frequency ranging from kHz to sub-THz) and its building blocks, specifically:
 * Clock generator architecture design
 * Low-jitter PLL design
 * Ultra-low phase noise and wide-tuning-range VCO design